btskinner/tex_cv/README.md

 	Year = {2016}}
 ```

-#### `cv.tex`
+And a section in the `.tex` file that looks like this:

 ```
+# cv.tex

 \begin{refsection}
 \section*{Publications}
 \nocite{*}                          % cite everything
 \printbibliography[heading = none,  % no heading (e.g., "References")
-keyword = article,                  % FILTER BY THIS KEYWORD env = mybib]                        % Use mybib style
+keyword = article,                  % FILTER BY < article > KEYWORD
+env = mybib]                        % Use mybib style
 \end{refsection}
 ```

-#### `cv.pdf`
+You can get an entry in the complied `.pdf` file that looks like this:

 ![example](https://raw.githubusercontent.com/btskinner/tex_cv/master/images/example.png)

-Feel free to use and modify this template to suit your needs.
-In fact,
+Feel free to use and modify this template to suit your needs and/or
-you should modify it to meet the specific needs and norms of your
+the norms of your field.
+Move sections around, add or delete
-field.
-But hopefully the core code will be useful and save you time as
+them.
+Regardless of the specific style, hopefully the core setup will
-you update your CV in the future.
+be useful and save you time as you update your CV in the future.

 ## Features